Optimisation of crops to enhance their food functionality traits for smart protein applications

 Proposed solutions

 Breeding for selective target traits has been employed in the agricultural sector since the time of plant domestication.
 Currently, crop breeding through various techniques is extensively carried out for objectives such as improved yield, abiotic and biotic stress tolerance, and physical uniformity that facilitates automated mechanical harvesting.
-The future research should focus on breeding crops to tailor them for applications in the smart protein sector.
-This would encompass breeding for traits that can improve protein content, functionality and intrinsic organoleptic properties.
+Future research should focus on breeding crops to tailor them for applications in the smart protein sector.
+This would encompass breeding for traits that can improve protein content, functionality, and intrinsic organoleptic properties.
 Improved crop varieties with more protein content and enhanced functionality can be developed by leveraging the prior knowledge of germplasm accessions.

 Functional properties that could potentially be enhanced by crop optimization are solubility, water holding capacity, gelation, coagulation, oil binding capacity, emulsification, foaming, and extrudability.
 Relevant organoleptic properties include neutral color and flavor.
 Nevertheless, these traits are inherently complex with possibly many genes having major and minor influence on the final phenotype.
 Further, these functional characteristics can also be dependent on the expression of genes underlying simpler traits, such as globulin-to-albumin ratio, legumin-to-vicilin ratio, protein charge, total protein content, protein structure at various levels, protein and non-protein interactions, and specific enzymatic activities.
 Hence, establishing specific breeding programs to optimize crops for plant-based meat, egg and dairy applications is highly relevant.